 - Do not expose access tokens with secret scopes.
+Secret token API requests should never be exposed to the client.
 If someone else gets access to tokens with secret scopes they may be able to make changes to your account.
-Keep tokens with secret scopes secret.
+Make all requests requiring a token with secret scopes on a server.

 |List all available scopes.
 This scope is necessary to list all potential scopes that you have access to based on your plan level using the Tokens API.|

 |Read tilesets, tilestats, legacy Mapbox Studio Classic styles, and legacy projects.|